Frequently Asked Questions

 How much time do I have to file a preliminary notice?

-The state of Arizona allows you 20 calendar days from the 1st day that you supply materials and/ or labor to the jobsite to have your preliminary notice served but each state has their own requirements.
+The state of Arizona allows you 20 calendar days from the 1st day that you supply materials and/ or labor to the jobsite to have your preliminary notice mailed but each state has their own requirements.

 What if I forget to file a notice?

 If you are still supplying to the job, you can still do a preliminary notice.
-But your notice will only be able to protect the labor and /or materials retroactively, 20 calendar days for the day the notice is served.
+But your notice will only be able to protect the labor and /or materials retroactively, 20 calendar days for the day the notice is mailed.

 Example: If you started the job on the 1st but forget to file your notice until the 25th, that notice will cover the materials and/or labor from the 5th going forward.
 Each state statue is different, please contact A FileMyPrelim.com agent or your lawyer for more information.

 Why is the jobsite address so important to have on my request?

 The reason we ask that our client's be as specific as possible when entering the jobsite address is because your lien rights ALL stem from the jobsite address.
 It is the point from which all our research begins.
 The actual location is best to ensure that the information is accurate and therefore protects our client's rights to the best of our ability.
 We understand that there are times when and address is not necessary available, such as road work, but we do ask that our clients try to narrow it down as much as possible and give us as much information that you can.

 Do I have to be licensed in order to secure my lien rights?